Getting started

 }

-Collections responses contains an items array and a page object
+Collections responses contains an

 to help you navigate through paged results: